rotimiazeez/rotimiazeez/README.md

 <h3> 👨🏻‍💻 &nbsp;About Me </h3>

-- 🤔 &nbsp; Exploring new technologies and developing software solutions and quick hacks.
+- 🤔 &nbsp; Exploring new technologies and Improving my Computer Networking Skills.
-- 👀 &nbsp; Looking for FullStack, FrontEnd or BackEnd Developer opportunity
+- 👀 &nbsp; Looking for Customer, Technical, and IT Support Specialist opportunity
 - 🎓 &nbsp; Studied Mechanical Engineering at Yaba College of Technology.
-- 💼 &nbsp; Working as a Technical Support Engineer/Code Reviewer @Microverse.
+- 💼 &nbsp; Working as an IT/Customer Support Specialist @Avaaz.
-- 🌱 &nbsp; Learning more about Hotwire and GraphQL.
+- 🌱 &nbsp; Learning more on Networking and Data Analysis.
-- ✍️ &nbsp; I Love traveling, making new friends and learning new culture.
+- ✍️ &nbsp; I Love traveling, making new friends, and learning about new cultures.

 <h3> 🛠 &nbsp;Tech Stack</h3>